Warnings for Lexapro

 Serotonin Syndrome

-The concomitant use of Lexapro with MAOIs intended to treat psychiatric disorders is contraindicated.
-Lexapro should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
-All reports with methylene blue that provided information on the route of administration involved intravenous administration in the dose range of 1 mg/kg to 8 mg/kg.
-No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection) or at lower doses.
-There may be circumstances when it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking Lexapro.
-Lexapro should be discontinued before initiating treatment with the MAOI [see CONTRAINDICATIONS and DOSAGE AND ADMINISTRATION].
+The concomitant use of Lexapro with MAOIs is contraindicated.
+In addition, do not initiate Lexapro in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
+No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection).
+If it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking Lexapro, discontinue Lexapro before initiating treatment with the MAOI [see CONTRAINDICATIONS and DOSAGE AND ADMINISTRATION].

-During marketing of Lexapro and other SSRIs and SNRIs (serotonin and norepinephrine reuptake inhibitors), there have been spontaneous reports of adverse events occurring upon discontinuation of these drugs, particularly when abrupt, including the following: dysphoric mood, irritability, agitation, dizziness, sensory disturbances (e.g., paresthesias such as electric shock sensations), anxiety, confusion, headache, lethargy, emotional lability, insomnia, and hypomania.
+During marketing of Lexapro and other SSRIs, there have been spontaneous reports of adverse reactions occurring upon discontinuation of these drugs, particularly when abrupt, including the following: dysphoric mood, irritability, agitation, dizziness, sensory disturbances (e.g., paresthesias such as electric shock sensations), anxiety, confusion, headache, lethargy, emotional lability, insomnia, and hypomania.
 While these events are generally self-limiting, there have been reports of serious discontinuation symptoms.

 Seizures